Political positions of Javier Milei: China and Russia

-Brazil, Cuba, Iran, Nicaragua, South Africa and Venezuela
+Brazil, Cuba, Iran, Nicaragua, South Africa, and Venezuela

 Milei has been a strong critic of the governments of Cuba, Nicaragua, and Venezuela.
 He stated that Cuba is a "jail and a hell because of the decision of communists", and labelled Fidel Castro and the other Castros as "murderers".
-Milei has also referred to Cuban president Miguel Díaz-Canel as a "dictator, a drug trafficker and a terrorist", further stating during the 2021 Cuban protests that "if the regime falls, I will be part of it.
+Milei has also referred to First Secretary of the Communist Party of Cuba Miguel Díaz-Canel as a "dictator, a drug trafficker and a terrorist", further stating during the 2021 Cuban protests that "if the regime falls, I will be part of it.
 I will go to the island to witness how a people liberates itself from communist oppression".
 In response to Venezuelan president Nicolás Maduro calling him a "far-right neo-Nazi", Milei called Venezuela "a dictatorship".

 In late November 2023, Milei announced that Cuba, Nicaragua, and Venezuela, in addition to Iran, were not invited to his inauguration.
 In response to Milei's statements about the country, Nicaragua vacated its embassy in Argentina on 4 December 2023.
 Milei, who had previously labelled Nicaragua as "a dictatorship", did not invite Nicaraguan president Daniel Ortega to his inauguration.

 Following his election, Milei has somewhat moderated his stance on Argentinian relations with left-wing governments, in particular that of Brazil.
 In an attempt to soften his image and improve relations between the two countries, Milei invited incumbent Brazilian president Luiz Inácio Lula da Silva to his inauguration.
 During the campaign he had insulted Da Silva as an "angry communist" and suggested he would avoid doing business with Brazil, which is Argentina's top trade partner.
 In December, Milei wrote a letter to Lula expressing his wish to keep sharing "complementary areas" with Brazil so that both countries can achieve "growth and prosperity", citing their trade and global footprints.

 In his 2025 CPAC speech, Milei attacked the USAID agency and defined South African government as "a government with discriminatory aspirations", referring to Black Economic Empowerment and other laws which are often defined by right-wing medias as reverse racism.
 Milei also followed Trump's choice to boycott South Africa-lead G20 by not sending Luis Caputo to G20's finance ministers and central bank governors summit in Cape Town, this decision occurred after a meeting between the Argentinian minister and US Secretary of the Treasury Scott Bessent, who, like other US ministers, also boycotted Johannesburg G20's meetings.
 On 11 November 2025 was announced that President Milei himself would not attend the G20 Leaders' Summit programmed on 22 and 23 November to continue supporting the boycott towards South Africa announced by Donald Trump.

-On 20 June 2025, while giving an interview, Milei stated that Iran is an enemy of Argentina, citing past terrorist attacks on Argentine soil allegedly supported by the Iranian regime.
+On 20 June 2025, while giving an interview, Milei stated that Iran is an enemy of Argentina, citing the past AMIA bombing terrorist attacks on Argentine soil supported by the Iranian regime.
+Milei celebrated Israeli strikes on Iran, stating that "today is a great day for Western civilization".